Most of us have heard the phrase, but what exactly is a Living Will?

 In the case of a Living Will, MG Legal would advise that you discuss the matter with your doctor to ensure your wishes can legally be carried out.
 For example, in a Living Will, you cannot appoint another person to make medical decisions on your behalf, nor can you refuse food or water or basic medical treatment.
 Basically, you cannot use the Living Will as a way to end your life.

 So long as your Living Will is executed and witnessed correctly, then it would usually be a legal document.
+If you are in any doubt, then we suggest that you contact the local Will drafting specialists, at MG Legal.

 How do I appoint someone to make medical decisions on my behalf?